Vonage/vivid-3/libs/components/src/lib/date-picker/README.md

 ### Error text

-It is possible to force the text field's error state by setting the `error-text` attribute to a custom error message.
+It is possible to force the date picker's error state by setting the `error-text` attribute to a custom error message.
 Note that any current error state will be overridden by `error-text` (and, if applicable, restored once it is removed).

 - Type: `string`